TasheikaW/Twitter-Sentiment-Analysis/README.md

 # Result
  ## Overall
-This project aimed to see the sentiment expressed toward Donald Trump before and after the assassination attempt.
 The results show that from the data set pulled, overall more negative sentiments were being expressed.
 ![newplot](https://github.com/user-attachments/assets/e9424223-177b-40ee-bed8-de23d06ae2d2)